api-platform/docs/distribution/testing.md

   Platform project using a nice UI, benefit from [the Swagger integration](https://www.getpostman.com/docs/importing_swagger) and run tests in the CI using [newman](https://github.com/postmanlabs/newman);
 * [PHP Matcher](https://github.com/coduo/php-matcher), the Swiss Army knife of JSON document testing.

-## Writing Unit Tests

-Take a look at [the Symfony documentation about testing](https://symfony.com/doc/current/testing.html) to learn how to write unit tests with [PHPUnit](https://phpunit.de/index.html) in your API Platform project.